 Justice degree from Ohio U-Chillicothe and an MS from Ohio State

 University.
-He is currently completing his PhD in counseling and higher
+He holds a PhD in counseling and higher

 education at Ohio U.

 Prof. McKean brings valuable experience to our program: he served as